Rebellows/Rebellows/README.md

 <br>

-<p align="center">My name is Gabriel, I study Computer Engineering and I'm currently looking to learn more about embedded systems, data science, machine learning, high-performance programming and much more!
+<p align="center">My name is Gabriel, I study Computer Engineering and I'm currently looking to learn more about embedded systems, data science, machine learning, high-performance programming and hardware design!
 I use Github to organize my projects that I do for studies, most of them for college, you can look at them if you want!</p>&nbsp;

 <br>